 Given that he will carry a spinning rod and a tenkara rod, the Tenryu Rayz Integral RZI50UL-4 is the ideal spinning rod to take.
 I carry multiple rods all the time.
 A two piece spinning rod is no problem at all if you carry only one rod.
-If you carry more than one, though, it is really inconvenient to have a rod that is over 30" long when collapsed.
+If you carry more than one rod, though, it is much more convenient to have a 4-piece spinning rod.

 The Tenryu Rayz Integral RZI50UL-4 and RZI50L-4 break down to a shorter length than most tenkara rods.
 Packed either fully within the backpack or in a case strapped to the side, they are as secure as they can be.
 A Rayz Integral spinning rod and a TF39TA tenkara rod make a perfect pair for the backpacking angler.

 Because his primary use would be on lakes, larger streams and smaller rivers, the 50" length of the Rayz Integral rod would make more sense than the 39" length of the Rayz RZ39LL, which is better suited to very narrow, overgrown streams.

 Since the lures he fishes are 1/8 ounce or less, the "ultralight" RZI50UL-4 is a slightly better choice than the "light" RZI50L-4, which does better with lures over 1/8 oz (up to 1/4 oz).

 The ultralight rod will still have all the muscle he'll need for the 16" fish he expects to catch in the mountain lakes.

 I've caught trout up to 22" with the Tenryu Rayz Integral RZI50UL-4.
 All you need is a reel with a good drag.
 At the time, I recommended the Shimano Cardiff CI4+ C2000HGS, which I felt matched the rod perfectly.
 It has since been discontinued, and the Shimano Cardiff CI4+ 1000SHG or Daiwa Luvias 1003 would be my recommendation now.
-In addition to being as smooth as silk and having a good drag, both reel are also very light at just 6.0 or 6.2 ounces.
+In addition to being as smooth as silk and having a good drag, both reels are also very light at just 6.0 or 6.2 ounces.
 For a backpacker, that is important.
 Really, though, even if you don't backpack in, having a light reel is something you will appreciate - I know I do.

 Model Tenryu RZI50UL-4